 Jasper Carrott reacts this way to his grandmother's comment "Is the oldest man in the world still alive?"

-In Saga Frontier, there's an actual attack named "Logic Bomb" that damages and stuns mecs (ironically only usable by other robots).
+In SaGa Frontier, there's an actual attack named "Logic Bomb" that damages and stuns mecs (ironically only usable by other robots).
 Its visual representation is a massive and confusing string of numbers that ends with the word "FATAL" — which is presumably where the machine crashes.

-The Dragonrend shout in The Elder Scrolls V Skyrim is described as "Forcing the targeted dragon to understand the meaning of mortality — something so utterly incomprehensible to an immortal dragon that the knowledge tears at their very soul, breaking their concentration enough so they cannot focus on flying".
+The Dragonrend shout in The Elder Scrolls V: Skyrim is described as "Forcing the targeted dragon to understand the meaning of mortality — something so utterly incomprehensible to an immortal dragon that the knowledge tears at their very soul, breaking their concentration enough so they cannot focus on flying".

 In Tron 2.0, the protagonist deals with a program blocking his way by exclaiming, "Quick!
 What's the seventh even prime number?"
 (There is only one prime number that is even: 2.)
 The program immediately has a seizure.
-The crash is justified in that the program is on a comparatively ancient computer that, when giving a logic bomb, can't handle it.

-In the endgame of I Have No Mouth And I Must Scream, a game loosely based on Harlan Ellison's short story of the same name, a character of the player's choosing is beamed down into the supercomputer AM's core and must disable its ego, superego and id with a series of logic bombs: The player must evoke Forgiveness on the ego (who cannot fathom the player forgiving him for over a century of torture), Compassion on the id (realizing the futility of it all when the player understands AM's pain) and Clarity on the superego (who crashes when he realizes that even he will eventually decay into a pile of inert junk despite his godlike power).
+In the endgame of I Have No Mouth and I Must Scream, a game loosely based on Harlan Ellison's short story of the same name, a character of the player's choosing is beamed down into the supercomputer AM's core and must disable its ego, superego and id with a series of logic bombs: The player must evoke Forgiveness on the ego (who cannot fathom the player forgiving him for over a century of torture), Compassion on the id (realizing the futility of it all when the player understands AM's pain) and Clarity on the superego (who crashes when he realizes that even he will eventually decay into a pile of inert junk despite his godlike power).

 Just getting to that part requires all five characters to initiate their own Logic Bombs.
 AM's scenarios are all set up to force his victims to give in to their own flaws and prove Humans Are Bastards.
 The only way to win is to drive each scenario's plot Off the Rails by proving Humans Are Flawed, but not totally evil.
 This contradicts AM's self-styled philosophy so badly he's forced to turn his attention away from his captives just so he can figure out what went wrong, giving them the chance to get into the core.